videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/api/sdk-reference/use-mediaDevice/methods.md

 - `CameraDeviceInfo` class has four properties :

   1. `CameraDeviceInfo.deviceId`

-        - Returns a string that is an identifier for the represented devic, persisted across sessions.
+     - Returns a string that is an identifier for the represented device, persisted across sessions.

   2. `CameraDeviceInfo.groupId`

      - Returns a string that is a group identifier.
 Two devices have the same group identifier if they belong to the same physical device — for example a monitor with both a built-in camera and a microphone.

   3. `CameraDeviceInfo.kind`

      - Returns an enumerated value that is `videoinput`.

   4. `CameraDeviceInfo.label`
      - Returns a string describing this device (for example "External USB Webcam").

 #### Returns